grafana/grafana/contribute/backend/style-guide.md

 #### Mockery

-When an interface to test is too big, it's annoying to mock each function manually.
+When an interface to test is too big, it may be toilsome to mock each function manually.
 To avoid this, you can use [`mockery`](https://github.com/vektra/mockery) library to generate the mocks.

 The command is like the following (there are more options documented if you need to use another one):